THEOLOGY OF COMMUNION. Is John 6:55-56 figurative or is it literal?

 61 Aware that his disciples were grumbling about this, Jesus said to them, “Does this offend you?
 62 Then what if you see the Son of Man ascend to where he was before!
 63 The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you—they are full of the Spirit and life.
 64 Yet there are some of you who do not believe.”
 For Jesus had known from the beginning which of them did not believe and who would betray him.
 65 He went on to say, “This is why I told you that no one can come to me unless the Father has enabled them.”
 66 From this time many of his disciples turned back and no longer followed him.

 Commentary: Here you see, how many of his disciples turn their back on Jesus and no longer follow him, because of this very first teaching on the Eucharist.
-What does this mean for every believer that doesn’t accept the Real Presence?
+What does this mean for every believer who doesn’t accept the Real Presence?
 Does it mean that everyone who calls themselves a follower of Christ or Christian, but doesn’t accept this teaching is no longer following him?
 Food for thought.

 Theology of Communion: What actually happens during communion?

 The Catholic Church calls this the Real Presence, available through what we call “transubstantiation” or “change of substance”.
 Although the Communion bread looks like bread and wine, it is not just bread and wine.
-We call the bread the “Eucharist” as it changes into the body, blood, soul and divinity of Christ.
+We call the bread the “Eucharist” as it changes into the body, blood, soul, and divinity of Christ.
 Once it has gone through this invisible change via “transubstantiation”, we can feed on Him so that He can abide in us.
-Going to Communion is the center of the Catholic faith, because we experience Christ through it.
+Going to Communion is the center of the Catholic faith because we experience Christ through it.

 • The Real Presence of Christ in the Eucharist is why Catholics reverence the Tabernacle when they enter a Catholic Church